Constanze Mozart

-Maria Constanze Cäcilia Josepha Johanna Aloysia Mozart (née Weber; 5 January 1762 – 6 March 1842) was a trained Austrian singer.
-She was married twice, first to Wolfgang Amadeus Mozart; then to Georg Nikolaus von Nissen.
-She and Mozart had six children: Karl Thomas Mozart, Franz Xaver Wolfgang Mozart, and four others who died in infancy.
-She became Mozart's biographer jointly with her second husband.
+Maria Constanze Cäcilia Josepha Johanna Aloysia Mozart (née Weber; 5 January 1762 – 6 March 1842) was a German soprano, later a businesswoman.
+She is best remembered as the spouse of the composer Wolfgang Amadeus Mozart, who from the evidence of his letters was deeply in love with her throughout their nine-year marriage.
+Following her husband's sudden death in 1791, Constanze Mozart escaped poverty and supported her family through concertizing and promotion of her husband's memory; she was responsible in part for the extensive posthumous publication of her husband's works.
+Constanze is also regarded, less positively, as a source of mythology concerning her husband's life, deriving in part from the biography she jointly wrote with her second husband, Georg Nikolaus von Nissen.

 Early years

-Constanze Weber was born in Zell im Wiesental, a town near Lörrach in Baden-Württemberg, in the southwest of Germany, then Further Austria.
-Her mother was Cäcilia Weber, née Stamm.
-Her father, Fridolin Weber, worked as a "double bass player, prompter, and music copyist".
+Constanze Weber was born on 5 January 1762, in Zell im Wiesental, a town near Lörrach in Baden-Württemberg, in the southwest of Germany.
+Her mother was Cäcilia Weber (née Stamm), and her father, Fridolin Weber, worked as a "double bass player, prompter, and music copyist".
 Fridolin's half-brother was the father of composer Carl Maria von Weber.
-Constanze had two older sisters, Josepha and Aloysia, and one younger one, Sophie.
+Constanze had two elder sisters, Josepha and Aloysia, and a younger sister, Sophie.
 All four were trained as singers and Josepha and Aloysia both went on to distinguished musical careers, later on performing in the premieres of a number of Mozart's works.

 During most of Constanze's upbringing, the family lived in her mother's hometown of Mannheim, an important cultural, intellectual and musical center.
 The 21-year-old Mozart visited Mannheim in 1777 on a job-hunting tour with his mother and developed a close relationship with the Weber family.
 He fell in love—not with 15-year-old Constanze, but with Aloysia.
-While he was in Paris, Aloysia obtained a position as a singer in Munich, and the family accompanied her there.
+While Mozart was in Paris, Aloysia obtained a position as a singer in Munich, and the family accompanied her there.
 She rejected Mozart when he passed through Munich on his way back to Salzburg.

 The family moved to Vienna in 1779, again following Aloysia as she pursued her career.
-One month after their arrival, Fridolin died.
+However, a month after their arrival, Fridolin died.
 By the time Mozart moved to Vienna in 1781, Aloysia had married Joseph Lange, who agreed to help Cäcilia Weber with an annual stipend; she also took in boarders to make ends meet.
 The house where the Webers lived (on the second floor) was at Am Peter 11, and bore a name (as houses often did at the time): Zum Auge Gottes ("God's Eye").